2% Fee - 340₳ Fix

 98% of the rewards this pool produces will be distributed amongst the stakers.
 Minus the fixed cost of course.
 But that is held as low as possible at 340₳.
 The fixed cost money will primarily go into server bills, maybe an external security audit if possible.
 Generally I commit myself to to price-match the current market regarding Pool fees, as long as the bills can get payed without cutting back on security.
 But that is just about keeping the lights on.
 If this Pool turns a profit, I commit myself to use 100% of my profits for charitable purposes!
 This could either be charity or to organize and run events with a social cause (as a serial organizer of hackathons and meetups this last one comes quite naturally).

 What do You get out of running SPEC?

 Well for one I know which pool I am going to be staking my ADA with :-)

-On the other hand I do also have hopes of participating in Hydra node projects once that comes online with
+On the other hand I do also plan on participating in Hydra projects

 Should any money be made of this I am interested in investing it in inclusivity projects and getting the technology to people that have not been given the best chances.

 Long term I want to turn Spectrum Pool into a German Non Profit that invests all its income into projects for education and integration, inlands or abroad.